 You’ll need to comply with the AML/CFT Act if you buy or sell jewellery, precious metals, precious stones, watches, motor vehicles, boats, art or antiquities, and you:

-If you accept or make cash payments at or above the applicable threshold or more, you’ll have to comply from 1 August 2019.
+If you accept or make cash* payments, or a series of related cash payments, at or above $10,000, you’ll have to comply from 1 August 2019.

 To help you get ready, see What will I have to do to comply with the AML/CFT Act? and What help will be available?